angular-data-grid/angular-data-grid.github.io/README.md

 ### Filters
 Data Grid supports 4 built-in types of filters: `text`, `select`, `dateFrom` and `dateTo`.
-To use it, add attribute `filter-by` to any element and pass property name, which you want filtering.
+To use it, add attribute `filter-by` to any element and pass property name, which you want to be filtered.
 Also you need add attribute `filter-type` with type of filter.
 After that you need call `filter()` method in `ng-change` for text or select inputs and in `ng-blur/ng-focus` for datepickers.
 Filters are synchronized with URL by `ng-model` value.